daleonov/HART/docs/Testing Your DSP In Hart.md

 ```

 If there's no envelope attached to your DSP, `envelopeBuffers` will have no record of, so you can check it like in [1].
 You can treat it like a block-accurate automation and grab just one value (first one like in [2], or mean, max or whatever), like it's typically done in most audio plugins.
 Or you can use it properly like in [3], potentially having a different param value for every frame (sample) of audio.
-Obviously, if you're merely imlementing `process()` for testing your effect, you must mirror what your underlying effect already does.
+Obviously, if you're merely implementing `process()` for testing your effect, you must mirror what your underlying effect already does.

 There's also a `supportsEnvelopeFor()` callback that will get triggered by the host, you can return false for the parameter ids that you don't want to support envelopes for, and you won't get `envelopeBuffers` for those.